What Is Bioengineered Food? And What Are the Pros and Cons?

-Over the years, several innovations have been made to the agricultural industry, to better supply grocery stores.
+Over the years, several innovations have been made in the agricultural industry to improve grocery stores.
 Food scientists and farmers are constantly working behind the scenes to develop new things, and now, we have something called bioengineered food.

-But what exactly is that and what does it mean for food safety?
-Bioengineered food is actually more common than you might think, and you can buy it right now.
+But what exactly is bioengineered food and what does it mean for food safety?
+Bioengineered food is more common than you might think, and you can buy it right now.

 What is bioengineered food?